Overview

 MATH 6110-6120 are the core analysis courses in the mathematics graduate program.
 MATH 6120 covers complex analysis, Fourier analysis, and distribution theory.

-MATH 6150 - Partial Differential Equations
+MATH 6150 - [Partial Differential Equations]

-Fall 2023.
+Fall.
+Not offered: 2024-2025.
+Next offered: 2025-2026.
 3 credits.
 Student option grading.

 Prerequisite: MATH 4130, MATH 4140, or the equivalent, or permission of instructor.
 Offered alternate years.